Azency/compare/README.md

 ## Introduction

 This is a demonstration of ciphertext sorting using the [HESEA library](https://github.com/Privasea/HESEA_Lib).
-In this demo program, you need to enter the sequence of plaintexts to be sorted.
-Then, the program encrypts the plaintext sequence into the corresponding ciphertext sequence, and sorts the sequence by comparing the size on the ciphertext sequence.
+In this demo program, you need to enter the sequence of plaintexts you want to be sorted.
+Then, the program encrypts the plaintext sequence into the corresponding ciphertext sequence, and sorts the sequence by comparing ciphertext sequence.
 Then decrypt the ciphertext sequence and output the sorted plaintext sequence.

 # Running